LeanKit-Labs/autohost/README.md

 Autohost normalizes the differences between each library with the same set of calls:

  * `socket.publish( topic, message )` - sends a message with the topic and message contents to the socket
- * `host.socket.sendToClient( id, topic, message )` - sends message to specific client via websocket (returns true if successful)
+ * `host.socket.send( id, topic, message )` - sends message to specific client via websocket (returns true if successful)
- * `host.socket.notifyClients( topic, message )` - sends message to all clients connected via socket
+ * `host.socket.notify( topic, message )` - sends message to all clients connected via socket

 ### Events
+These events can be subscribed to via `host.on`:

  * 'socket.client.connected', { socket: socketConnection } - raised when a client connects
  * 'socket.client.identified', { socket: socketConnection, id: id } - raised when client reports unique id